hashkat/hashkat/docs/input.md

 {random: 0.20, twitter_suggest: 0.20, agent: 0.20, preferential_agent: 0.20, hashtag: 0.20}
 ```

-This variable is relevant when using the **twitter** follow model.
-The **twitter** follow model is a combination of all the other follow models.
+This variable is relevant when using the **twitter** follow model, which is a combination of all the other follow models.
 This variable allows weighting of each follow model in the simulation, to a maximum combined weight of 1.0.

 #### Stage1 Unfollow